top of page

 • make sure to complete 3-5 moments of historical significance from timelines

-• Survivor Stories and Truth/Reconciliation Commission - historical significance
+• Coming up: Survivor Stories and Truth/Reconciliation Commission - historical significance

 REMEMBER TO STAY FOCUSED ON WHETHER THIS TIME PERIOD WAS ONE OF PROGRESS OR DECLINE

-• Learning stations around the class - Add any other events studied such as the Persons Case, women in sports, or Agnes McPhail's achievements into the chart as well.
+• Learning stations - Add any other events studied such as the Persons Case, women in sports, or Agnes McPhail's achievements into the chart as well.

 • also overview of 1920s - new innovation, consumerism, fashion, flappers